yerobal-rakamin-pbi/final-task-pbi-rakamin-fullstack-yerobal_gustaf_sekeon/README.md

 Or if you do not want to run `source` command every time you start new shell session, you can add the content of `.env` file to the very bottom of your `.bashrc` or `.zshrc` file depending on your shell type.

 If you set your environment variables correctly, the configuration file should be generated when the application run for the first time.
 The configuration file will be created as `./config/config.json`.
-Then you can edit the configuration file to match your configuration like database configuration.

 ## How to Run the Application